-SPRINGFIELD, Minn. — The Springfield Area Health Care Foundation (SAHCF) — which Mayo Clinic Health System operates — is now accepting scholarship applications from students who attend Cedar Mountain, Comfrey, Red Rock Central, Springfield or Wabasso High School.
+SPRINGFIELD, Minn. — Mayo Clinic Health System in Springfield is now accepting health care career scholarship applications from students who attend Cedar Mountain, Comfrey, Red Rock Central, Springfield or Wabasso High School.

 “Health care organizations are always in need of additional compassionate, talented professionals.
 We’re looking to support area students who have a desire to enter the field, and offering scholarships is a great way to help students get the education they need,” says Thoreson.
 “In the end, we hope these students will consider coming back to serve patients in the Springfield area.”